raphael-m-prismic/creative-website-template/README.md

               └── LoadingScreen.tsx
 ```

-**`resolveItems` is the boundary.** It turns a Prismic document into a plain array — texture URLs sized by the code, positions resolved from slots, image ratios computed.
-Everything downstream consumes that array, so:
+**The resolve step is the boundary** — `resolveItems.ts` here, `resolveContent.ts` in the template.
+It turns a Prismic document into plain data: texture URLs sized by the code, positions resolved from slots, image ratios computed, defaults applied.
+Everything downstream consumes that, so:

 - the 3D code imports nothing from Prismic and runs on hardcoded values, with no CMS and no network;
 - validation and defaults live in one place;
 - swapping the content source touches one file.

+It is also where CMS-specific knowledge is documented rather than scattered: why data maps opt out of automatic recompression, why a non-repeatable group still arrives as an array.

 The DOM overlay is the deliberate exception: it consumes Prismic fields directly, because `PrismicRichText` and `PrismicNextLink` are the right tool there.
 The boundary protects the creative code, not the interface.

 ## What is shared, and what is not

-`experiences/_shared` holds the _when_, never the _what_ — timing and flags, no design:
+`experiences/_shared` holds the _when_ of loading and the debug flag, never the _what_:

 - `useLoadingScreen` — headless: returns state and props to spread, no markup, no class names.
+Each experience writes its own loading screen.
 - `SceneReady` / `useSceneReady` — bridges inside-the-Canvas to outside.
 A loading screen is DOM and cannot see frames, so something in the scene reports out once assets have resolved _and_ a few frames have actually been painted.
 Decoding finishing is not the same as the scene being on screen.
-- `useDebug` / `DebugPanel` — reads `?debug` after mount, so SSR and the first render agree, and mounts leva when it is set. _Whether_ the panel is open is shared; what each experience puts in it is not.
+- `useDebug` / `DebugPanel` — the `?debug` URL flag and the leva panel.

-Everything else belongs to its experience: each one writes its own loading screen, its own lights, its own camera, its own scene graph.
+Everything else belongs to its experience: its own lights, its own camera, its own scene graph, its own resolve step.
 Two creative experiences have nothing visual in common, and a shared abstraction trying to cover both would be worked around by the third.

 ## Adding an experience